benjvmin/DisplayType/README.md

-# FlexType
+# DisplayType
-A flexbox utility library for rapidly prototyping websites!
+An incremental display utility library for rapidly prototyping websites!